santiment/sanbase2/docs/user-triggers-api.md

 When working with `infrastructure` XRP an additional `currency` parameter is needed.

 Valid `slug`s are the slugs of the projects on sanbase.
-Valid `currency`s are the specific names given on the ripple chain.
+Valid `currency`s are the specific names given on the XRP chain.
 In most of the cases these are the tickers of the projects.
 Supported currencies are: `XRP`, `BTC`, `ETH`, etc.

 ```json